UPDATED NOVEMBER 2023

 6.1 You have certain rights in relation to your personal data.
 If you would like further information in relation to these or would like to exercise any of them, please contact us via email at email@example.com at any time.
 You have the following rights:

-(a) Right of access.
-You have a right of access to any personal data we hold about you.
+(a) Right of access: You have a right of access to any personal data we hold about you.
 You can ask us for a copy of your personal data; confirmation as to whether your personal data is being used by us; details about how and why it is being used; and details of the safeguards which are in place if we transfer your information outside of the United Kingdom.

-(b) Right to update your information.
-You have a right to request an update to any of your personal data which is out of date or incorrect.
+(b) Right to update your information: You have a right to request an update to any of your personal data which is out of date or incorrect.
 If you have an account on our Website, you may access, review and update the information you provided to us at any time by signing into your account.
 Please ensure that any personal data you provide to us is accurate and up-to-date.

-(c) Right to delete your information.
-You have a right to ask us to delete any personal data which we are holding about you in certain specific circumstances.
+(c) Right to delete your information: You have a right to ask us to delete any personal data which we are holding about you in certain specific circumstances.

 (d) Right to restrict use of your information: You have a right to ask us to restrict the way that we process your personal data in certain specific circumstances.

 (e) Right to stop marketing: You have a right to ask us to stop using your personal data for direct marketing purposes.
 If you exercise this right, we will stop using your personal data for this purpose.

+(f) Right to data portability: You have a right to ask us to provide your personal data to a third party provider of services.
 This right only applies where we use your personal data on the basis of your consent or performance of a contract; and where our use of your information is carried out by automated means.

-(g) Right to object.
-You have a right to ask us to consider any valid objections which you have to our use of your personal data where we process your personal data on the basis of our or another person's legitimate interest.
+(g) Right to object: You have a right to ask us to consider any valid objections which you have to our use of your personal data where we process your personal data on the basis of our or another person's legitimate interest.